Jhackmeyer/MechaCar_Statistical_Analysis/README.md

 According to these results, the total data set, lot 1, and lot 2 all have p-values above our 0.05 confidence level.
 This means that we can reject our null hypothesis; it seems that these sets are statistically similar to the population.
 In fact, lot 1, with a p-value of 1, should almost exactly model the population.

 Meanwhile, lot 3 remains the skewing data.
 With a p-value below 0.05, we can reject the null hypothesis and say that the sample is statistically different.

+## Study Design: MechaCar vs Competition

+We could further look at highway fuel efficiency.
+Cars are an expensive investment, and knowing one kind of car is more efficient with its gas is a compelling factor.
+We would collect mileage data from a large sample of both MechaCar vehicles and competitors' vehicles.
+This data would be in miles per gallon of gas.

+Our null hypothesis, then, is that the differences seen between MechaCar and its competitors is due to random chance, that there is no statistical difference between the two samples.

+Our alternate hypothesis, then, is that there is a statistically significant difference between the two observed samples.

+To test our hypothesis, we would use a two-sample t-test, since our data (mpg) is continuous and numerical, and since we are comparing two samples.